lloydoad/Tell/README.md

 # Tell
 An iOS mobile app for translating text messages.
-The application has been optimized for portraint view on iPhones 6 and up.
+The application has been optimized for portrait view on iPhones 6 and up.

 # Features
 * **Firebase** to store data, backup and authenticate users